mgalfre/DLCV-project/README.md

 - _Validation_: 2,224 images and 2559 boxes
 - _Test_: 2,228 images and 2613 boxes

+The process we followed to identify our dataset is explained in the `data_processing.ipynb` notebook.

 This repository contains the notebooks, python files and data folders created for the Final Group Project of the Deep Learning for Computer Vision course.
 They are organized as follows:
 1. Data:
     - `Aves`: folder containing examples of the original photos divided in our 10 selected species